 Once the ShMM has been fully booted, you are prompted to login.
 You can log in as user root.
 With the factory defaults, no password is requested.
 We highly recommend that you change passwords during the configuration of the ShMM.
 The password can be reset to factory defaults if the password is forgotten.
-Here is a typical log-in session for ShMM-500 (which would look similar on ShMM-1500):
+Here is a typical log-in session for ShMM-500 (which would look similar on ShMM-1500 and ShMM-700):

 '''

 shmm500 login: root

-BusyBox v0.60.5 (2005.05.07-17:27+0000) Built-in shell (msh)
+Password:

 ls

 bin dev etc lib mnt

 proc sbin tmp usr var

 ##

 '''